-Our seminary offers a unique modular format of education that attracts students from around the world.
-Although some courses are offered in a traditional semester format (like practicum courses, Greek, and Hebrew), most concentrate the classroom component into one-week, all-day classes.
-Students also complete pre- and post-course work.
+Our seminary offers a unique modular format of education that attracts students from all around the world.
+Although some courses are offered in a traditional semester format (such as practicum courses, including Greek and Hebrew), most of our semenary classes concentrate the classroom component into one-week, all-day classes.
+In modular classes, students often are expected to complete both pre-course work and post-course work.

-- Part-time students can remain employed in their job/ministry positions and take a class when their schedules allow.
+- our part-time students can stay employed in thier various job/ministry positions and still attend our modular-style classes as their work schedules allow.

-- Full-time students can study according to a flexible schedule that allows more time for family.
+- full-time students can study according to a flexible schedule that fosters more time for family.

-- Intense one-week courses enable increased immersion in a given subject.
+- the intense one-week courses enable increased immersion in a focused subject.

-- The number of visiting part-time students helps enrich the educational experience of full-time students by adding perspectives from current ministry.
+- the number of visiting part-time students helps enrich the educational experience of full-time students by adding perspectives from current ministry workers.

 What is student life like?

-tudents of the seminary form a community of believers devoted to further developing themselves as effective ministry practitioners.
+Students of Briercrest Seminary form a community of believers devoted to further developing themselves as effective ministry practitioners.
 A close bond among this group is evident inside and outside of the classroom.

 As an off campus student taking modular courses what kind of accomodations are offered?

-Student residences: Students coming to campus for a modular course may stay in a student residence room (as available).
-Generally, seminary students will be placed in their own private rooms.
-Typically, this will also include a private bath and be on a very low-occupancy hall to ensure a quiet environment conducive to sleep and study.
+Student Residences: students coming to our campus for a modular course may stay in a Student Residence Room (as available).
+Generally, seminary students will be placed in their own, private rooms.
+Typically, this will also include a private bath, and a very low-occupancy hall to ensure a quiet environment conducive to sleep and study.
 Both room and board and room-only options are available.
 For more information, contact Gord Hanson at 756-3353 or by email.

 Pilgrim Inn: The 42-room inn is only a three-minute walk from the seminary building.
 A discount rate is available for seminary students who are taking a course.
 The comfortable setting is ideal for individual and group study.
 Take advantage of the in-room coffee, the fireplace, and the quiet surroundings.
 For reservations, please call 1-877-355-5002.

-The Sundbo Place apartments provide comfortable and quiet rooms for our single seminary students who choose to move to Caronport.
+The Sundbo Place: these apartments provide comfortable and quiet rooms for our single seminary students who choose to move to Caronport.
 This residence has plenty of space and privacy, allowing for an adequate study location during your stay at Briercrest.
 Additional student residences are available as the need arises.

 Where can I eat while I'm studying?

-Dining hallThree meal options are provided each day from Sunday (continental breakfast) to Friday.
+Dining HallThree meal options are provided each day from Sunday to Friday.
 Fresh soup and salad bar are available at noon and supper meals.
 A deli bar is also available for noon meals on weekdays.
 Saturday features only lunch and supper.
 Click here for more details about our off-campus meal plans.

 Subway™You can "eat fresh" in Caronport.
 Our Subway offers wraps, soup, and subs.